springyworks/burnApps/bachmodem/PROJECT_SUMMARY.md

 BachModem is now fully operational with a robust weak-signal receiver, including FFT-based synchronization, Time-Slotted Repetition Protocol, and full GPU acceleration.

+## Recent Critical Fixes (Jan 2026)

+Two major bugs were identified and fixed, enabling the system to pass the -28 dB system test:

+1.  **Synchronization Aliasing**: The FFT-based synchronizer was decimating the signal by 4x to save compute.
+However, with an 8kHz sample rate, this reduced the Nyquist frequency to 1kHz.
+The highest Bach note (D6) is 1174 Hz, which aliased and destroyed correlation. **Fix**: Removed decimation (GPU FFT is fast enough to handle full rate).
+2.  **Channel Model Initialization**: The Watterson/Jakes channel model used deterministic phases starting at t=0.
+This caused the Rayleigh fading envelope to always start at or near zero amplitude, wiping out the preamble. **Fix**: Added random phase initialization to the oscillators.

 ## What Was Built

 ### 1. Core Wavelet Engine (`src/wavelet.rs`)